 This is a superb and historically important album, a compilation of music by indigenous musicians in Canada 1968-1985.
-It seems disturbing that I had only heard one of these tracks before hearing the album; it points to a troubling lack of airplay of native music during those years.
+It’s telling that I had only heard one of these tracks before hearing the album; it points to a disturbing lack of airplay of native music during those years.
 This album belongs in every music collection in Canada and beyond.
 The record has received uniformly rave reviews.
-Read the Guardian article, …read more
+Read the Guardian article, and …read more

 Posts Tagged ‘music’

 What did ancient Babylonian songs sound like?
 Possibly something close to this.
 Composer and performer Stef Conner and the Lyre Ensemble have put out an album of songs they believe are close to ancient Babylonian songs, using the original poetry.
 (Album can be found at that link and will be on iTunes by the end of 2014.)
 Above, Stef Conner recording, wearing a reconstructed Babylonian gold and lapis lazuli choker …read more

 Hurrian moon hymn circa 1400 BC inscribed in cuneiform on clay tablet “This is “a “live” arrangement of the 3400 year old “Hurrian Hymn no.6″, which was discovered in Ugarit, ancient northern Canaan (now modern Syria) in the early 1950s, and was preserved for 3400 years on a clay tablet, written in the Cuneiform text of the ancient Hurrian language – The Hurrian Hymn (catalogued as Text H6) was discovered …read more